Why do I need a Will?

 - You have acquired substantial assets

 If you do not have a Will at the time of your death, there is no certainty that your assets will be distributed to the persons who you wish to benefit from your Estate.
-For this reason we suggest you make a Will to ensure your estate is distributed in accordance with your wishes.
+For this reason, we suggest you make a Will to ensure your estate is distributed in accordance with your wishes.
+Speak with our experienced Wills and Estate Lawyers today.